-Day-ahead Scheduling (Operating) Reserve is reserve capability including:
+The reserve services described above are satisfied on a dDay-ahead basis using the following products: Scheduling (Operating) Reserve is reserve capability including:

-- 1. generating capability and/or equivalent generating capability scheduled to operate in excess of the forecast hourly integrated PJM RTO load that can be converted fully into energy within 30 minutes from the request of the PJM dispatcher or, - 2. load that can be removed from the system in 30 minutes from the request of the PJM dispatcher.
+- 1. generating capability and/or equivalent generating capability scheduled to operate in excess of the forecast hourly integrated PJM RTO load that can be converted fully into energy within 30 minutes from the request of the PJM dispatcher or. - load that can be removed from the system in 30 minutes from the request of the PJM dispatcher.